DarrenWong/darrenwong.github.io/_pages/about.md

 Hey, this is HUANG Feng.
 Welcome to my homepage.

-I am a Ph.D candidate in the Department of Aeronautical and Aviation Engineering, Hong Kong Polytechnic University, supervised by [Dr. Li-Ta HSU](https://www.polyu.edu.hk/aae/people/academic-staff/dr-hsu-li-ta/) and [Dr. Weisong WEN](https://www.polyu.edu.hk/aae/people/academic-staff/dr-wen-weisong/) at [Intelligent Positioning and Navigation Laboratory](https://www.polyu.edu.hk/aae/ipn-lab/us/index.html).
+I received my Ph.D degree in the Department of Aeronautical and Aviation Engineering, Hong Kong Polytechnic University, supervised by [Dr. Li-Ta HSU](https://www.polyu.edu.hk/aae/people/academic-staff/dr-hsu-li-ta/) and [Dr. Weisong WEN](https://www.polyu.edu.hk/aae/people/academic-staff/dr-wen-weisong/) at [Intelligent Positioning and Navigation Laboratory](https://www.polyu.edu.hk/aae/ipn-lab/us/index.html).
 I was a visiting PhD student with the Nanyang Technological University  School of Electrical and Electronic Engineering (NTU EEE) in 2024, supervised by [Prof. Danwei Wang](https://dr.ntu.edu.sg/cris/rp/rp00479).
 My research interests including localization and sensor fusion for autonomous driving.

 Before that, I received my bachelor's degree from Shenzhen University in Automation in 2014 and MSc in Electronic Engineering at Hong Kong University of Science and Technology in 2016.
 I have 3 years of working experience in robotics.